- About SCL

 - Merlin Magnifier (Shakopee Library only)

-Scott County Library welcomes service animals in our facilities.
+SCL welcomes service animals in our facilities.
 We recognize that service animals assist people with disabilities to deal with the effects of their disabilities.

 - The Americans with Disabilities Act (ADA) defines a service animal as "dogs that are individually trained to do work or perform tasks for people with disabilities."
 It also states that "the provision of emotional support, well-being, comfort, or companionship does not constitute work or tasks for the purposes of this definition."
 Service animals are working animals, not pets.
 For additional clarification, visit the ADA Service Animals page, the Minnesota Council on Disability's Service Animals page, and the Minnesota Department of Human Rights' Service Animals page.